miclewang123/vm/scripts/readme.txt

 ========================= user call =========================================

 run.sh     -  run test in steps
-stop.sh -  stop test vm and vpn, remove net config
+stop.sh	   -  stop test vm and vpn, remove net config clean.sh   -  clean the xml and qcow2 image files config.sh  -  define which step will be execute in run.sh command.sh -  define the code of your self

 =============================================================================